ubyssey/volunteer/installation/docker.md

 docker ps
 ```

-**NOTE: Keep this terminal window with docker running open for following commands**

-### Setup the mysql container with a database
+## Setup the mysql container with a database

-**NOTE: Again, following commands should be done in a separate terminal window than before**

 Connect to the ubyssey_db docker container.